Compositionally Safe Construction of Autonomous Driving Systems: The Approach

-Based on this decomposition into types of vistas, the autopilot can be architectured as the serial composition of two components (\autoref{fig:arch-autopilot}): \begin{itemize} \item a \emph{Vista Manager} component that receives vistas and produces simplified vistas with their type and relevant parameters such as the protecting signals for crossing vistas and the positions where routes may intersect; \item a \emph{Control Policy Manager} that receives the simplified vistas and their type, applies the corresponding control policy and produces the next state of the ego vehicle, sent to the environment component responsible for composing the next vista for each vehicle.
+Based on this decomposition into types of configurations, the autopilot can be architectured as the serial composition of two components (Fig.~\ref{fig:arch-autopilot}): \begin{itemize} \item a \emph{Configuration Manager} component that receives configurations and produces simplified configurations with their type and relevant parameters such as the protecting signals for crossing configurations and the positions where routes may intersect; \item a \emph{Control Policy Manager} that receives the simplified configuration and their type, applies the corresponding control policy and produces the next state of the ego vehicle, sent to the environment component responsible for composing the next configuration for each vehicle.
 The Control Policy Manager also generates commands to the drive-by-wire platform to modify the speed by $\Delta v$ and the steering angle by $\Delta \phi$, in distance $\Delta d$.
 Note that the proposed controllers only calculate the speed variation $\Delta v$ and distance $\Delta d$.
-We assume that the corresponding steering angle $\Delta \phi$ can be estimated from the curvature of the road segment at the current position and the distance traveled $\Delta d$. \end{itemize}
+We assume that the corresponding steering angle $\Delta \phi$ can be estimated from the curvature of the road segment at the current position and the distance $\Delta d$. \end{itemize}